 You may need to have a negative pregnancy test 7 days before starting this treatment.

 Fulvestrant may harm an unborn baby.
 Use effective birth control to prevent pregnancy while using this medicine and for at least 1 year after your last dose.
 Tell your doctor right away if you become pregnant during this time.

 This medicine may affect fertility (ability to have children) in both men and women.
 However, it is important for women to use birth control to prevent pregnancy because fulvestrant can harm an unborn baby.

 Do not breastfeed while using this medicine, and for at least 1 year after your last dose.

 How is fulvestrant given?

 Fulvestrant is usually given once every 2 weeks at first, and then once a month.
-Do not miss any scheduled appointments.

 What happens if I miss a dose?